s-sajid-ali/multislice/README.md

 **Contents**
 * *fft_utils.py*    - pyfftw wrapper <br>
+  * FFT2 - 2D fft
+  * IFFT2 - 2D ifft
-* *prop.py*         - propogation routines including Transfer Function, Single Fourer Transform, Fraunhofer<br>
+* *prop.py*         - propogation routines including Transfer Function, Single Fourer Transform, Fraunhofer <br>
+  * propTF  - Transfer function propogation
+  * prop1FT - Single fourier transform propogation
+  * propFF  - Fraunhofer propogation
 * *prop_utils.py*   - utilities for multilsice propogation <br>
+  * modify  - modify the wavefront by the material
+  * modify_two_materials_case_1, modify_two_materials_case_2 - mixing two materials
+  * decide - Decide which propogator to use
+  * number_of_steps - Compute the number of steps to be used for propogation within an object.
+  * plot_2d_complex - Plot the wavefront
+  * optic_illumination - Utility function that takes an input wavefront and optic and produces the focal spot.
 * *wisdom.pickle*   - file containing pre planned wisdom to elimnate the need for planning at runtime <br>

 **Testing**